Floris van Son

 In 2017, he was a member of the silver medal-winning team at the Pan American Cup, scoring twice in the preliminary round and netting the shootout winner against the United States in the semifinals.
 He was also part of the Canadian team for the FIH World League, contributing to a top-10 finish which was highlighted by a semifinal win over heavily-favoured India to earn a spot in the upcoming 2018 FIH World Cup.
 He played in two games at the World Cup.

 Earlier in 2018, he represented Canada in his first multi-sport competition, the Commonwealth Games.
 In 2019 he helped Canada earn its ticket to Tokyo 2020 by winning their two-game qualification tournament against Ireland in a dramatic shootout.
+He scored one goal in five games during his Olympic debut at Tokyo 2020.

 A Little More About Floris